#EnergiaAIL Women's Division Scoring Charts: Rounds 1-3 - Irish Rugby

 After three weekends of action in the Energia Women’s All-Ireland League, the league table is starting to take shape and players are coming to fore on the scoring charts.

-With no games this weekend, it’s a chance to look at who has been most active off the tee and who has been on the end of the try scoring moves across all 10 teams.
+The league resumes this weekend after a gap week so here’s a chance to look at who has been most active off the tee and who has been on the end of the try scoring moves across all 10 teams.

 98 tries have been scored across 14 games for an average of seven tries per game.